 \section{Discussion and Conclusions}

 Let us begin from a general remark: In any case we should remember that the relation (\ref{a-p=a-0}) is the classical physics relation and that the quantum decay processes are analyzed in this paper.
 The relativistic time--dilation relation in its form known from classical physics does not need to manifest itself in quantum processes in the same way as in classical physics processes.
 It is also important to be aware that as it was shown in \cite{giacosa2} the Quantum Field Theory models of the decay processes can be also described within the formalism used in Sec.
 2.

-The method of the analysis of properties of unstable states used in Sec.
-2 assumes that unstable particles are modeled by wave--packets (see Eqs. (\ref{phi-p}) and (\ref{phi})).
-In such a case velocities of waves forming the wave--packet need not be the same even in the case of the decay process observed in the particle rest frame.
-The same concerns the case of moving particles: Vectors $|m;p\rangle$ forming the wave--packet $|\phi_{p}\rangle$ can have different velocities and they have them.
-Properties of wave--packet are not characterized by velocities of the components but by the average velocity.
-Using the velocity operator ${\bf V} = \frac{\bf P}{H}$ (see, eg. \cite{shirkov1}) one can find such a average: $\langle v\rangle_{p} \stackrel{\rm def}{=} \langle \phi_{p}|{\bf V}|\phi_{p}\rangle$.
-There is